(as of December 31, 2019)

 As the Group conducts business worldwide, it is possible that the Group may become a party to lawsuits, investigation by regulatory authorities and other legal proceedings in various countries.

-Though it is difficult to predict the outcome of the legal proceedings to which the Group is presently a party or to which it may become a party in future, the resolution of such proceedings may require considerable time and expense, and it is possible that the result will have significant adverse effects to the business, performance, financial condition, cash flow, reputation and creditability of the Group.
+Though it is difficult to predict the outcome of the legal proceedings to which the Group is presently a party or to which it may become a party in future, the resolution of such proceedings may require considerable time and expense, and it is possible that the Group may be required to pay compensation for damages, possibly resulting in significant adverse effects to the business, performance, financial condition, cash flow, reputation and creditability of the Group.

 a.
 (Civil lawsuit related to the alleged patent infringement and trade secret violation)